 14.1 All Protected disclosures in writing or documented along with the results of Investigation relating thereto, shall be retained by the Company for a period of 7 (seven) years or such other period as specified by any other law in force, whichever is more.

-15.1 A quarterly report about the functioning of the Whistle Blower Mechanism shall be placed before the Audit Committee.
-A quarterly status report on the total number of compliant received, if any, during the period with summary of the findings of Whistle Officer / AC and corrective steps taken should be send to the Chairman of the company.
-The Chief Executive Officer shall be responsible for the administration, interpretation, application, and review of this policy.
+15.1 A quarterly status report on the total number of compliant received if any during the period with summary of the findings of Whistle and Ethics Officer and corrective steps taken should be placed before the Audit Committee.
+The Whole Time Director and Chief Executive Officer shall be responsible for the administration, interpretation, application and review of this policy.

 16.1 The Company reserves its right to amend or modify this Policy in whole or in part, at any time without assigning any reason whatsoever.
 However, no such amendment or modification will be binding on the Employees and Directors unless the same is notified to them in writing.